mia-platform/documentation/docs/development_suite/endpoints-overview/endpoints-overview.md

 ---
 ## What is the Endpoints Overview

-The Endpoints Overview is a visualization tool accessible from the Projects[TODO ?]
-Section of the console by selecting a specific tenant and clicking on the EP button[TODO ?].
+The Endpoints Overview is a visualization tool accessible from the Projects Section of the console by selecting a specific tenant and clicking on the Overview button.
 This provides the user with a graphical cross-project overview of the configuration of all the selected tenant's projects.
 The graphical overview has a particular focus on the security of the projects' endpoints.

 Endpoints Overview collects data on the project configuration and creates a table presenting information on all the endpoints, where each row shows:
 * *Project*: Project name.